 On November 18, 1928, Glen and Bessie Hyde launched on the final leg of their honeymoon voyage through Grand Canyon.
 Their cumbersome wooden sweep scow was found upright and fully loaded three weeks later, but despite exhaustive searches, Glen and Bessie had vanished without a trace.
 Or had they?
 In the years since, four people appearing to be either Glen or Bessie have emerged, each with a tale implying murder and mayhem.
 Author and AzRA boatman Brad Dimock has unearthed the true story of the Hydes, followed each tale to its source, and gone so far as to retrace the Hydes’ fateful voyage in a replica of their archaic scow.

-The Doing of The Thing
+Books - The Doing of The Thing

 Written by Dimock, Welch and Conley

 The fascinating and enigmatic story of one of Grand Canyon’s early river runner characters, Buzz Holstrom, who made the first solo run in Grand Canyon and was also the first to run all the rapids in the canyon on his solo trip.
 The author, Brad Dimock, is one of AzRA’s full time guides in the canyon.

 THE EMERALD MILE, by Kevin Fedarko This book has been the winner of the National Outdoor Book Awards and also has made the top 10 New York Times best sellers Travel Books for Sept 2014!

 It is the fascinating story of an epic river adventure in the summer of 1983, when 3 fearless men made history by becoming the fastest trip though Grand Canyon.
 They accomplished this feat by running their dory boat day and night on the highest water to run in recent times through the heart of the abyss.

 Read this comprehensive review or see this video for more detail

 The Exploration of the Colorado